In the Words of This Little Girl, A Warm Meal and ‘Magic Sprinkles’ Make Learning Possible

 Always the first to raise her hand in class, Rani volunteers to explain to her classmates why this “new powder” is so special.

 “The nutrition we are getting through the powder will make us stronger and better at our studies,” she explains.

 Rani takes these lessons about nutrition to heart.
 So much so that when she’s offered a sweet by her headmaster, she refuses it, saying that sweets are bad for her teeth.

-Students, parents and teachers tell me they can already see the results of the state’s new fortification effort, which is supported by corporate partners Sodexo, the General Mills Foundation and Teck Resources.
+Students, parents and teachers say they can already see the results of the state’s fortification effort, which was supported by corporate partners Sodexo, the General Mills Foundation and Teck Resources.